 Philosophy and Ethics (short course)

 The non-examined core curriculum is:

 Core PE (physical education - a weekly triple lesson)

-Students have a further three or four option subjects, all of which are GCSE's apart from one BTEC subject.
+Students have a further two or three option subjects, all of which are GCSE's apart from one BTEC subject.
 The following list shows all courses offered:

 Design and Technology

 Further details and KS4 course information can be found on the following link to the school website.

 |16-19 Qualifications on offer||Our post-16 provision will begin in September 2019 and will comprise of a suite of facilitating A Level subjects.
 Specific curriculum details can be found on the Sixth Form tab on the school website|